MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/project-invoicing.md

 Before you post an invoice proposal, you can add transactions to it or delete transactions from it.
 For example, you can remove expense transactions that were posted to a project, but that are not chargeable to the customer.

-If your organization requires that invoice proposals be reviewed before they are posted, the invoice proposal might need to be approved through the "Review project invoice proposals" workflow before it is posted.
+If your organization requires that invoice proposals be reviewed before they are posted, you might need to be approved it through the "Review project invoice proposals" workflow before posting it.

 ### View grant information on project invoice list pages

-Public sector customers can add the **Grant ID** and **Grant name** to the project invoice proposals and project invoices list pages.
+Public sector customers can add the **Grant ID** and **Grant name** to the **Project invoice proposals** and **Project invoices** list pages.
 These columns are enabled using the **Add grant information to project invoice list pages** feature.
 This feature is disabled by default and can be enabled in **Workspaces > Feature management**.
-Contact your system administrator for help with enabling this feature.
+Contact your system administrator for help enabling this feature.

 ## On-account invoicing
 The amount that you enter for a project in an on-account invoice is based on the timing, percentage of completion, and other billing conditions that are specified in the related project contract.
 The amount is not calculated based on the hours, items, expenses, or fees that are posted to the project.

-You must create an on-account transaction for a Time and material project or a Fixed-price project before you can add that on-account transaction to a project invoice.
+You must create an on-account transaction for a time and material project or a fixed-price project before you can add that on-account transaction to a project invoice.
 On the on-account transaction, enter the amount to invoice a customer.
 To create a project invoice for the amount, create a preliminary invoice (invoice proposal).
 In the invoice proposal, select the on-account transaction.
 You can review the on-account information in the invoice proposal before you create a project invoice for it.

 ### Fixed-price projects

-For Fixed-price projects, on-account transactions are based on an agreed-upon milestone, unit of delivery, or progress billing arrangement that is specified in a project contract.
+For fixed-price projects, on-account transactions are based on an agreed-upon milestone, unit of delivery, or progress billing arrangement that is specified in a project contract.
 One line is created for each payment that must be received from the project customer.
 No deductions are required.

 ### Time and material projects

-For Time and material projects, you can bill a customer or other funding source for a prepayment amount by using an on-account invoice proposal.
+For time and material projects, you can bill a customer or other funding source for a prepayment amount by using an on-account invoice proposal.
 Enter on-account transactions as one line.
 You can optionally enter additional lines as deductions to offset any prepayments that the customer has already made.
-To create deduction lines, precede the amount with a minus sign.
+To create deduction lines, enter a minus sign before the amount.

 ## Invoice control
 You can use invoice control to track both invoiced and non-invoiced transactions, and to analyze those transactions against quotations for an end-to-end view of your projects from the quotation stage to completion.
 You can see which transactions have been charged to a specific project and which lines have been invoiced.
 You can also view individual transactions, so that you can adjust them after they are posted.

 ## Invoicing Fixed-price projects
-To invoice a Fixed-price project, you must define a billing schedule and complete the invoicing procedure.
+To invoice a fixed-price project, you must define a billing schedule and complete the invoicing procedure.

 ### Billing schedule

-You can invoice Fixed-price projects on a billing schedule.
+You can invoice fixed-price projects on a billing schedule.
 The billing schedule is defined in terms of one or more milestones for the project.
 For each milestone, you can define a specific date, sales currency, sales price, and activity.

 For example, you can set up the following billing schedule: